jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 ```

 By default the PROD page (Product Display page) uses a form that uses the action ADPR (Add Product) to add products to cart.
 The Attribute Machine recognizes the form format and all the expected functionality runs normally, but if we want to be able to add multiple products we will have to use the action ADPM (Add Product Multiple) and its form which the attribute machine doesn't recognize.
-The solution here is to load in the form in ADPR format and convert it ADPM format when the user submits the form by clicking the add to cart button. [rguisewite](https://www.miva.com/forums/forum/online-merchants/miva-merchant-9/692445-error-unable-to-locate-form-for-inventory-attributes-when-setting-up-multiadd?p=692534#post692534) made the original script that made this possible.
+The solution here is to load in the form in ADPR format and convert it ADPM format when the user submits the form by clicking the add to cart button.
+This script is a modified version of the javascript that handles quantities from the MIVA code sample from before.  [rguisewite](https://www.miva.com/forums/forum/online-merchants/miva-merchant-9/692445-error-unable-to-locate-form-for-inventory-attributes-when-setting-up-multiadd?p=692534#post692534) made the original modified script that made this possible.
 I slightly changed it to fit our needs but it is the same script.

 **NOTE:** For this script to work you must you must give your add-to-cart form the id "AddToCartForm" and the Quantity input the id "Quantity"